jcchurch/APSUJavaCamp/01_Introduction.md

 - Names made up by the programmer used to identify parts of the program.
 - Not part of the language.
-- Used to represent variables, functions, classes, and more.
+- Used to represent variables, methods, classes, and more.

 ## Operators